Ice climbing in Iceland is an amazing adventure like no other! From costs to tours, this is all the advice & information you need before you go

 If anything, it made what I was about to do even more daunting knowing there was a volcano in the mixer as well.

-Glacier walking in Iceland
+Glacier walk Iceland

 To get to the ice wall first we had to walk across the glacier.